faithkigen/bot-battlr/README.md

-# Getting Started with Create React App
+# Getting Started with Create a bot-battlr app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create BOT-BATTLR APP](https://github.com/facebook/create-react-app).

 ## Available Scripts